 You're in control of your destiny.
 You won't have a boss to tell you what to do or when to do it - you can set your own hours, your own goals and hire your own staff.
 You also have more flexibility.
 If you need to drive your kids to school every day, you can schedule your business around your drive times.

 The easy part about starting a small business is daydreaming about it.
 The harder part, although rewarding, is turning your dream into a reality.
-The good news is, you can have your own small business by following a few steps.
+The good news is that you can have your own small business by following a few steps.
 Each one takes time and work, of course, but each one is achievable.

 Are you ready to start your own small business?
 You can do it by following these five steps.
 Do not skip bonus tip No. 6!